 [Spoiler Alert: If you haven’t read the first book in the series – The Wrong Stars – I give away some key plot points here]

-Tim Pratt’s The Wrong Stars was something of a masterclass in how an author should stitch their worldbuilding into a novel’s plot and character growth.
-Having a character – in this case 500-year-old cryo-sleeper Elena Oh – who needs everything explained to them is not a new trick; the fun of the rest of the novel revolves around the explainers learning that everything they thought they knew about their world was actually wrong.
+Tim Pratt’s The Wrong Stars was a master class in how an author should stitch their world-building into a novel’s plot and character growth.
+Having a character—in this case 500-year-old cryo-sleeper Elena Oh—who needs everything explained to them is not a new trick; the fun of the rest of the novel revolves around the explainers learning that everything they thought they knew about their world was wrong.

-At the beginning of The Wrong Stars, Elena is rescued from her derelict ship by the crew of the salvage ship White Raven and its captain Callie Machedo.
-Elena spins a tale of barely escaping an encounter with terrifying alien beings who abducted her crew and altered her ship, a seed vessel sent out five centuries ago to find habitable worlds before faster than light travel was discovered.
-Callie informs her that humans have made contact with alien beings (who they call the Liars, because they literally lie about everything) who are anything but terrifying, and as far as they know, humans and Liars are the only intelligent species in the universe.
+At the beginning of The Wrong Stars, the crew of the salvage ship White Raven rescues Elena from her derelict ship.
+Elena spins a tale of barely escaping an encounter with terrifying alien beings who abducted her crew and altered her ship, a seed vessel sent out five centuries ago to find habitable worlds before the discovery of faster than light travel.
+Callie Machedo, the captain of the White Raven, informs her that humans have already made first contact with alien beings (who they call the Liars, because they literally lie about everything) who are anything but terrifying, and as far as humankind knows, humans and Liars are the only intelligent species in the universe.

-A whole lot happens between that and the end of the novel (and if you haven’t read it yet, do so, then come back here), so if we skip to the new status quo established at the end of The Wrong Stars, the crew of the White Raven learns that there is a race of megalomaniacal superbeings called the Axiom who are sleeping while some unknown grand scheme is coming to fruition, and the Liars (most of them unknowingly) serve the Axiom by keeping humans away from the Axiom’s areas of space.
-The White Raven acquires some very advanced Axiom tech and hijacks a pirate base on an asteroid (the pirates totally had it coming) and use it as a base of operations to learn about and thwart the Axiom’s plans.
+A whole lot happens between that and the end of the novel (and if you haven’t read it yet, do so, then come back here), so if we skip to the new status quo established at the end of The Wrong Stars, the crew of the White Raven learns that there is a race of megalomaniacal super-beings called the Axiom who are sleeping while their unknown grand scheme is coming to fruition, and the Liars (most of them unwittingly) serve the Axiom by keeping humans away from the Axiom’s areas of space.
+The White Raven gains some very advanced Axiom tech and hijacks a pirate base on an asteroid (the pirates totally had it coming) and use it as a base of operations to learn about and thwart the Axiom’s plans.

-The Dreaming Stars picks up soon after the end of the first book, with the crew settling into their new home, dealing with the fallout from running afoul of the powerful Liar shadow government that serves the Axiom.
+The Dreaming Stars picks up right where the first book left us, with the crew settling into their new home, dealing with the fallout from running afoul of the Elders, the powerful Liar shadow government that serves the Axiom.
 Elena and Callie are firmly a couple now and are feeling out the terms of their relationship.
-Their Liar ally, Lantern, confirms that their involvement in the incident that put them at odds with the Elders, the Liars’ Axiom-serving secret sect, has been purged from all records and the individual Liars who know of their participation are all dead.
+Their Liar ally Lantern purges all records of their involvement in the incident that put them at odds with the Elders and confirms that all the Liars who know about the White Raven are dead.
 Free to emerge from the shadows, Callie crashes her own funeral, and learns from her corporate honcho ex-husband that some of their ships operating near a new deep space colony have gone missing in a region of space Lantern flagged for possible Axiom activity.
 The prospect of getting paid to investigate the disappearances, while secretly looking into the Axiom, proves too enticing to pass up, so to the Taliesen system the White Raven goes.
 What they find there is definitely Axiom, and an immediate threat to the nearby planetary system.

-There are plenty of other bonuses to be had in this first sequel.
-Pratt delves into some of the cultural angles that were only hinted at – a jaunt to Jupiter’s moons shows us how humans live when they’re not zipping around the galaxy in spaceships, and ship doctor Stephen’s hallucinogenic drug-centered religion The Church of the Ecstatic Divine is explored in greater detail.
-So too do the Axiom’s designs begin to unpeel, but not so much that we aren’t thirsting for the next installment.
+Pratt delves into some aspects of this world that The Wrong Stars only hinted at—a jaunt to Jupiter’s moons shows us how humans live when they’re not zipping around the galaxy in spaceships, and the second half of the novel offers more detail on ship doctor Stephen’s hallucinogenic drug-centered religion The Church of the Ecstatic Divine.
+The Axiom’s larger designs also start to unfold, but not so much that we aren’t thirsting for the next installment.
 The Dreaming Stars may lack the manic buzz that defined its predecessor, but its steadiness inspires confidence that this series is built to last.